apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 Filter expressions are used in several places in ActiveMQ

 -   Predefined Queues.
-When pre-defining a queue, either in `activemq-configuration.xml` or `activemq-jms.xml` a filter expression can be defined for a queue.
+When pre-defining a queue, in `activemq-configuration.xml` in either the core or jms configuration a filter expression can be defined for a queue.
 Only messages that match the filter expression will enter the queue.

--   Core bridges can be defined with an optional filter expression, only matching messages will be bridged (see [Core Bridges]9core-bridges.md)).
+-   Core bridges can be defined with an optional filter expression, only matching messages will be bridged (see [Core Bridges](core-bridges.md)).

 -   Diverts can be defined with an optional filter expression, only matching messages will be diverted (see [Diverts](diverts.md)).